Acupuncture for irregular menstrual cycles

-The definition of an irregular menstrual cycle differs in western and Chinese medicine.
+The definition of an irregular menstrual cycle differs in western and traditional Chinese medicine.
 In western medicine, it is defined as a cycle that is shorter than 23 days or longer than 35 days.
-Whereas in Chinese medicine, it tends to be anything other than either 29.5 days (a woman's menstrual cycle should follow the moon cycle) or her historical cycle length.
+According to traditional Chinese medicine, regular periods should be around 29.5 days (a woman's menstrual cycle should follow the moon cycle) or her historical cycle length.

-Most women will suffer some type of irregular menstrual cycle, whether it is the length of their cycle or irregular symptoms.
+Most women will suffer some type of irregular periods, whether it is the length of their cycle or irregular symptoms.
 These irregular symptoms are so common, around 95% of women have them, that they are considered normal, when in actual fact, they are not.
-Symptoms include:
+Symptoms of an irregular cycle include:

 - Abdominal cramps